Anticipatory grief for pets: How to cope when your pet Is aging

 Senior dog with a gray and tan face

 Much like the story The Velveteen Rabbit by Margery Williams, our pets reach a stage where their elbows are worn bare from long naps in front of the fire, their joints are a touch sore and creaky from years of long walks and adventures, and their elder hearts are bolstered by years of love.
 I understand this as the Velveteen Rabbit stage of life.
-It’s the point of a pet’s life when they cross the threshold from being a pet to being a beloved elder.

 The Velveteen Rabbit stage of life is nestled between middle age and starting to think about end-of-life care.
 It’s the "worn bare with love" stage, where there are still many adventures ahead—even if they all happen a touch slower (and include a long, deep nap on the car ride home).

-With every age-related change you see, like when your elder cat struggles to get to the top of their scratcher to their favorite perch, or when your dog hesitates before jumping onto the sofa for a cuddle, it can become harder and harder to ward off the anticipatory grief.
+And with every age-related change you see, like when your elder cat struggles to get to the top of their scratcher to their favorite perch, or when your dog hesitates before jumping onto the sofa for a cuddle, it can become harder and harder to ward off the anticipatory grief.
 Speculation, projection, and worst-case scenarios have a way of cropping up, making it even harder to be in the now.

-They want to feel your presence on walks and at mealtimes.
-They want to know you are right there with them as their joints feel a little creaky and you understand they can’t do what they used to be able to do.
+• They want to know you are right there with them as their joints feel a little creaky and you understand they can’t do what they used to be able to do.

-They want to feel connected with you as their body, sight and hearing changes as they age,
+• They want to feel connected with you as their body, sight and hearing changes as they age,

-And they want the chance to tell you all about it from their unique perspective.
+• And they want the chance to tell you all about it from their unique perspective.

 Guessing and speculating about what our pets might be feeling and wanting is Kryptonite for empathic connection.
 The moment we start guessing, we get stuck in our heads and disconnected from our heart.